Adoption in New York

 While there are many similarities between most of the state adoption laws and practices in the United States, it’s important to know what the process is in the state from which you choose to adopt.
-Here are some basics for the state of New York.
+Here are some basics for adoption in New York.

 1. Any adult may adopt regardless of gender, sexuality, race, ethnicity, marital status, or income status provided they have passed all of the requirements through the background and home study checks.